-Our Fieldwork Vision: The Secondary Education Department is working with other departments at SUNY New Paltz to develop partnerships with schools that will serve our mutual needs.
+Our Fieldwork Vision: Faculty of the Adolescence Education Program in the Department of Teaching & Learning work with other departments at SUNY New Paltz to develop partnerships with middle and high schools that will serve our mutual needs.
 Our teacher candidates are required to have 100 hours of pre-student teaching field experiences.
 Faculty research, teaching, and service also benefit from active involvement in area schools.
 Area schools wish to partner with SUNY New Paltz for a variety of reasons, including a desire to preview teacher candidates, gain instructional and curricular assistance, share their own expertise, mentor novice teachers, increase opportunities for professional development, and obtain research support to address their own issues and concerns.

 For more information about a few of our fieldwork school partners, please view the school sites below:

 - Ellenville High School

 There are three levels of Adolescence Education developmental fieldwork placements, each offering specific pre-student teaching experiences:

 Fieldwork Level 1: Orientation to a Secondary School and School District

 Teacher candidates immerse themselves in secondary school settings and cultures by observing, interviewing, assisting, and interacting with students, teachers, administrators, and staff.
 This is a semester-long field experience that ideally gives teacher candidates opportunities to work at both the middle and high school levels.

 Sample Activities: receive and review copies of student and faculty handbooks; participate in orientation sessions with school principals, guidance counselors, and social workers; shadow a student, teacher, or staff member; supervise students in hallways, cafeteria, and study halls; tutor students during class or outside of class time; facilitate small group work during class; work in academic intervention programs (AIS); perform clerical tasks common to teaching; research issues of interest to the school district; attend faculty, school board, and parent/teacher association meetings